How to Make Buttons: The Ultimate Crafter’s Guide

 How to Make Buttons Without a Machine

-Simply cut out your design and then place it face down into the front piece.
-Then snap the back part on.
-They aren’t as professional as using a button machine, but if you want to simply make some easy pins for cheap, this is the way to go.
+Simply cut out your design and place it face down into the front piece, then snap the back part on.
+They aren’t as professional as the metal buttons I make in my craft studio, but if you want to make some easy pins quickly or on a budget, this is the way to go.
+If you need some inspiration for what to put inside, check out this list of cool designs to draw.

 More Crafts to Try